 CNN’s Anderson Cooper is known for diving into the personal stories behind the news.
-But the six-time Emmy winner has a compelling backstory of his own.
+But the winner of multiple Emmy awards has a compelling backstory of his own.

 Cooper became a strong student, and went on to graduate from Yale.
 He started his journalism career straight out of college.
 But Cooper had no intention of easing into his chosen field.
 Instead, he went to the front lines, with a home video camera in hand.